intel-ctrlsys/sensys-doc/src/gettingStarted.md

 ## Database schema installation

 Sensys is distributed with a SQL script for the setup of the database schema.
-A file `sensys.sql` can be found under `contrib/database` folder in the **source code of Sensys** or `/opt/sensys/share/db-schema/` if you are **installing from rpm**.
+A file `sensys-schema.sql` can be found under `contrib/database` folder in the **source code of Sensys** or `/opt/sensys/share/db-schema/` if you are **installing from rpm**.

 ```
-$ psql -U orcmuser -W -f sensys.sql orcmdb
+$ psql -U orcmuser -W -f sensys-schema.sql orcmdb
 ```

 ## Sensys sensor with database storage feature